 Recoverable Damages in a Slip and Fall Case

-After a slip and fall, you may experience damages such as:
+, you may experience damages such as:

 - Medical bills: This may include ambulance bills, emergency room bills, hospitalization, surgeries and other treatment, medication, and more.
 It may also include physician follow-up visits, physical therapy, and other long-term medical costs.